dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/controllers/OC_DDP_SimplePendulum/README.md

-# SwingUp the Simple Penduulum using direct Optimal Control based on the FDDP and BoxDDP algorithm:
+# SwingUp the Simple Pendulum using direct Optimal Control based on the FDDP and BoxDDP algorithm:

 In this package, the single pendulum swing-up is performed using the direct optimal control based on the FDDP algorithm (N.Mansard, 2019).